CUAir/Autopilot/docs/catapult.rst

 .. image:: images/catapult_control_fsm.png
 	:align: center

-Key:
-init - Initialize: default state, displays warning to user and initializes sensors dSP - Pressure Set Display: Displays the text template to for pressure to the screen and then sets state to SP SP - Set Pressure: Displays potentiometer data to the screen and saves value to pressure variable.
-On press of the pressurize button, sets state to dPress. dPress - Pressurize Display: Displays template for pressure and battery diagnostics Press - Pressurize: Turns on pump, displays current pressure, goal pressure, and battery voltage.
+- init - Initialize: default state, displays warning to user and initializes sensors
+- dSP - Pressure Set Display: Displays the text template to for pressure to the screen and then sets state to SP
+- SP - Set Pressure: Displays potentiometer data to the screen and saves value to pressure variable.
+On press of the pressurize button, sets state to dPress.
+- dPress - Pressurize Display: Displays template for pressure and battery diagnostics
+- Press - Pressurize: Turns on pump, displays current pressure, goal pressure, and battery voltage.
 When current pressure = goal pressure, sets state to Primed.
-Primed - Primed: Turns off pump, displays pressure and battery stats and turns on launch LED.
+- Primed - Primed: Turns off pump, displays pressure and battery stats and turns on launch LED.
 On pressurize button push, returns to dPress.
 On launch switch, sets state to Fire.
-Fire - Launch Catapult:  Opens servo, waits launch duration, closes servo. (fires catapult).
+- Fire - Launch Catapult:  Opens servo, waits launch duration, closes servo. (fires catapult).
 Turns off launch switch LED and sets state to dSP

 Software safety mechanisms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^